Interoperable Image Import

 configured.
 This is essentially a temporary scratch location where the

-image can be staged (by the user via glance-direct),
+image can be staged (by the user via glance-direct

-downloaded (by web-download), or pulled from an existing
+), or pulled from an existing

-store (as in copy-image) before being copied to a given
+) before being copied to a given

 store location.
 In the single-store case, this location is specified by